Spring Semester Kickoff

 Lastly, stay connected to the Career Center

-The Lehigh Career Center continues to offer all our resources virtually this semester.
-You can drop in to Career Lab, access the Handshake resource page, practice virtual interviewing, meet 1-on-1 with Career coach and so much more all from wherever you are studying this semester.
+The Lehigh Career Center serves all students and all academic majors.
+You can drop in to Career Lab, access the Handshake resource page, practice virtual interviewing, meet 1-on-1 with Career coach and so much more.
 Not to mention all the great posts and advice we share on hirelehigh.com.
 We make it easy, all you have to do is click.
-Explore the virtual resources today!
+Explore the Career Center services and resources today!